Digital, Culture, Media and Sport

 The Information Commissioner has powers to require companies to address unlawful practices and issue monetary penalties, including, now, against directors.
-Figures for the past 12 months available show that over £1.9 million in fines has been issued to 23 companies.
+Figures available for the past 12 months show that fines worth over £1.9 million have been issued to 23 companies.
 We have also increased substantially the resources available to the Information Commissioner’s Office, so she will be able to pursue more irresponsible and reckless companies.

 Bearing in mind the fact that nuisance calls make up some 40% of calls to elderly residents, have the Minister and the Department given consideration to putting in place a system whereby people have to opt in to allow their number to be shared?

 Opting in is a potential solution.
 In the past 12 months, we have extended opt-in as the means of controlling calls from pensions providers and claims management companies.
 I trust this will make a significant difference as they are a significant proportion of the problem.